shekhargulati/java8-the-missing-tutorial/05-optionals.md

 ## Using Optional values

 Optional can be thought as a Stream with one element.
-It has methods similar to Stream API like map, filter, flatmap that we can use to work with values contained in the `Optional`.
+It has methods similar to Stream API like map, filter, flatMap that we can use to work with values contained in the `Optional`.

 ### Getting title for a Task